vaeth/archwrap/README.md

 Author: Martin Väth <vaeth@mvath.de>

-This project is under the BSD license.
+This project is under the BSD license 2.0 (“3-clause BSD license”).

 These are some POSIX shell scripts which form an interface to various archiver programs like